Travel trailer and motorhome compliance

 ‘A motor vehicle or a trailer over 4.5 tonnes will have a Compliance Plate.
 It is issued by the Federal Vehicle Safety Standards (VSS).
 The plate confirms the vehicle conforms with all applicable Design Rules.
 Also, that is been inspected and approved by VSS.
 That organisation will then probably inspect one of the subject vehicles.
 This is to confirm that the evidence accurately matches the vehicle’s description and specifications.

-‘Self-certification is currently (2020) permitted for caravans and trailers under 4.5 tonne ATM Rating.
+‘Self-certification is currently (2020) permitted for travel trailers and trailers under 4.5 tonne ATM Rating.
 The manufacturer or importer provides a declaration on the VIN/ Trailer/Compliance Plate, that the vehicle complies with the Motor Vehicle Standards Act 1989.

-‘Since that 1989 Act became legislated, all caravans and camper-trailers have been required to have a valid Trailer Plate securely affixed.
+‘Since that 1989 Act became legislated, all travel trailers and camper-trailers have been required to have a valid Trailer Plate securely affixed.
 As with motor vehicles, buyers and owners expect that all information on the Plate is true and correct.
 In many instances, this has not been the case.

 Plate requirements